rioter00/MAGD487/ResumeBuilding.md

 If you recently graduated or are still in school, your most qualifying elements for the job may be your education.

+#### Style
+Use common typefaces and keep font sizes around 10 and 12 points.
+Differing typefaces for headers and paragraphs may aid readability. *Example: Courier for headers, Times for paragraphs.*

+Be consistent with styles. *Example: All section headers should be the same.*

 #### Tips

 - Proofread.
 Check your spelling and grammar.